 - Remove the wrap: Remove the wrap when you wake up, wash the tattoo and dry it as explained from step 3.

-- Repeat: Redo this full wrapping and cleaning process for three nights to avoid any infections or complications.
+- Repeat: Redo this full wrapping and cleaning process for up to three nights.

 What to Keep in Mind When You Sleep With a New Tattoo